|

 is -20 degrees F. The wind makes the temperature seem much lower and

-conducive to outdoor
+not conducive to outdoor

 activities.
 The wind is drifting the snow and closing all roads and trails.
 Even